dins/jukola-xml-model/README.md

 * Tune hyperparameters with https://scikit-optimize.github.io/stable/
 * After tuning fit prior models with whole data set (test set will be the year to predict)
 * Try regularization
-* Run for Venlas and Jukola at the same time
 * replace & with &amp; in xml files, but not &amp; with &&amp;
 * Post analyze darkness and mass start estimates
 * Weighted means and stds